ossf/scorecard/CONTRIBUTING.md

 change, it's generally encouraged to submit the bugfix separately, but if you must put them in one PR, you should mark the whole PR as breaking.

+When a maintainer reviews your code, it is generally preferred to solve each individual review with small fixes without rebasing, so the maintainer can assess each fix separately.

 ## What to do before submitting a pull request

 Following the targets that can be used to test your changes locally.